-Fig. 7 represents the total radiance images for this urban scene at resolutions of 0.2 and 5 m.
+Figure 7 represents the total radiance images for this urban scene at resolutions of 0.2 and 5 m.

-D. Results and Discussions
+D. Results ans discussions

-1) Global Analysis:
+1) Global analysis:

-a) Simple geometric scenes: Results correspond to values of radiances obtained only for the pixels inside the canyon (two columns of 5-m pixels), since neighboring reflections can occur only in the bottom of the canyon, contributing then to the nonlinear term of the equivalent reflectance.
-In Tables II and III, the results are presented for the seven studied wavelengths.
+a) Simple geometric scenes: Results correspond to values of radiances obtained only for the pixels inside the canyon (two columns of 5 m pixels), since neighbouring reflections can occur only in the bottom of the canyon, contributing then to the non-linear term of the equivalent reflectance.
+In Table II and III, results are presented for the seven studied wavelengths.
+Scene C1 is not considered in these tables.
+As the solar irradiation direction is almost parallel to the walls, they yield no reflections in this scene.
+The term due to the environment is negligible, and the well-known linear model remains valid.
+The results show a good agreement between L and $\langle L \rangle$.